gcallah/BookReviews/mitchell.md

-Mitchell spends a good amount of the book discussing the history of attitudes towards private property beginning with the Bible, continuing with Plato, Aristotle, Aquinas, Locke, the American founders, Tocqueville, Marx, Ropke, and more.
+Mitchell spends a good amount of the book discussing the history of attitudes towards private property beginning with the Bible, continuing with Plato, Aristotle, Aquinas, Locke, the American founders, Tocqueville, Marx, Chesterton, Röpke, and more.
 He makes it clear that many people have supported the idea of private property, for many reasons.
 This material is interesting, but I can't help feeling that Mitchell would have been better off writing another book